Makes the Whole World Kin

-Plot summary
+Plot

 The story starts with a young thief walking through a neighbourhood, scouting for his next house.
 The thief is described as an ordinary man, with no extreme tendencies:

 The burglar wore a blue sweater.
 The police would have been baffled had they attempted to classify him.
 They have not yet heard of the respectable, unassuming burglar who is neither above nor below his station.
 He wore no masks, dark lanterns, or gum shoes.

 This burglar of the third class began to prowl.
 He carried a .38-calibre revolver in his pocket, and he chewed peppermint gum thoughtfully.

 Once he finds a respectable house, the thief climbs inside through an open window.
 Once inside, he scouts for valuable items.
 He knows that a light had been left on in one of the bedrooms.
 As he walks into the room, he finds an old man lying in bed, asleep.
 The thief accidentally wakes the man and instructs him to raise his hands.
 The old man can only lift one arm and proceeds to inform the thief that he suffers from rheumatism.
 The thief, shocked at what he hears, lowers the gun and tells his victim that he as well, suffers from the disease.
 They proceed to exchange words of comfort about the haunting pain, and discuss all the different remedies they have tried.
 The thief suggests that he have a drink.

 The young thief invites the old man for a drink at the local pub.
 He helps the old man get dressed and the two make their way for the bar.
 As they go, the old man realises that he left his money in the bedroom - the thief, kindly, offers to pay for the drinks.